Because there are rules...

 What You Get

-- All submissions should include the authors email address and real name.
-Neither of them need to be published, but we need to have them.
+All submissions should include the authors email address and/or real name.
+Neither of them need to be published, but we like to have them.
 If you wish to have your email address suppressed or your work credit to a handle or nickname, include that information in your email message.
-Unless you specifically tell us otherwise, we will list your real name and email address with the article.
+Unless you specifically tell us otherwise, we will post the article as is, with any credits you have in there.

-- Once you have submitted your article, please be very conservative about sending updates later on.
-Once the article has entered the editing process, it is a great deal of work to incorporate your changes.
-Make sure you are happy with your article before you submit it.
+Once you have submitted your article, please be very conservative about sending updates later on.
+Make sure you are happy with your article before you submit it!

 Questions regarding these guidelines can be sent to email@example.com.

-Keep in mind that pretty much anything here can be ignored (save for S. John Ross' Risus Fan-Document Policies) if your work is amazing, outstanding, incredible and totally out of this world.
-A tough order to fill, but we've been surprised before, and always hope to be surprised again.
+Keep in mind that pretty much anything here can be ignored (save for the Risus Fan-Document Policies in the Risus .zip file) if your work is amazing, outstanding, incredible and totally out of this world.
+A tough order to fill, but we've been surprised before, and always hope to be surprised again!